RadiantFeather/TauChan/SETUP.md

 #### Set the working directory to the site's root folder and run `./setup.sh` in the terminal.

+If a popup occurs in the terminal, select the option: "install the package maintainer's version"

 **This setup script assumes that the site is being** **installed onto its own container or instance of linux.**